Katelyn "Katie" Kanturek, PT, DPT

-Katie is an orthopedic and pelvic floor physical therapist who graduated from the University of Illinois at Chicago in 2021 with a Doctorate of Physical Therapy (DPT).
+Katie is an orthopedic and pelvic floor physical therapist who graduated from the University of Illinois at Chicago with a Doctorate of Physical Therapy (DPT).
 While pursuing her degree, Katie completed several additional continuing education courses and two clinical rotations in pelvic floor rehabilitation.
-Within her other clinical rotations Katie has worked in various settings including orthopedic, neurologic, and subacute rehabilitation.
-Katie is completing continuing education courses to become a board-certified women’s health clinical specialist and has a passion for pediatric pelvic care.
+Within her other clinical rotations, Katie has worked in various settings including orthopedic, neurologic, and subacute rehabilitation.
+Katie is completing continuing education courses to become a board-certified women’s health clinical specialist and is specially trained to treat pediatric patients, women and men with problems related to bowel, bladder, and sexual function, and patients who are pregnant or postpartum.
+She especially enjoys working with patients experiencing pelvic pain, endometriosis, difficulties and pain with intercourse, and pediatric pelvic floor dysfunction.

 Why I practice